-

 Statutory Law

-If a patient organization qualifies as an organization in the sense of article 1 letter b TPITO (private or public legal entities and companies and sole proprietorships that employ professionals), contributions for research, teaching and infrastructure are permitted if follow the rules of article 4 TPITO.
-They state that such contributions may not influence the therapy.
-They must be based on a written contract and must be used exclusively for the intended purpose.
-Furthermore, there exist transparency rules.
+If a patient organization qualifies as an organization in the sense of article 1 letter b TPITO (private or public legal entities and companies and sole proprietorships that employ professionals), contributions for research, teaching and infrastructure are permitted if the rules of article 4 TPITO are being followed: such contributions may not influence the therapy, they must be based on a written contract and must be used exclusively for the intended purpose.
+Furthermore, transparency rules exist.

 In addition, if items are provided directly to patients for free, the UCA must be considered, as it is prohibited to deceive patients about the actual value of the offer by means of adding premiums (article 3 letter g UCA).